Listening and Experience

 FORM

 Form represents the world as it is presented to the eyes, the ears, the taste buds, the nose, the nerve endings in our skin and viscera as well as our senses of balance and proprioception.
-It also includes the mind, which is the “sixth sense organ” in Buddhism that responds to thoughts and emotions.
+It also includes the mind in its role as a sense organ of thoughts and emotions, making it the sixth sense in Buddhism.
 Form is the immediate sensory experience or mental impression of objects within our sensory field.
 In the broadest sense you can think of form as including all matter, all the sense organs, and all sense impressions arising from them.
 How else do you experience the world except through these?
 (This is not merely a rhetorical question!)

 Form describes an input space for the aggregates.
-If you are mathematically inclined you can think of form as is their domain.
+If you are mathematically inclined you can think of form as their domain, while experience is their range.
 For hearing form encompasses the source of sound or music, the sound waves that impinge upon our ear drums, the vibratory response of the ossicles that drive fluidic waves within the channels of the cochlea through the oval window, the frequency discriminative function of the sensory receptors in the cochlear hair cells, and the portion of the cranial nerve that sends nerve impulses from the ears to the brain.
 The other senses can be similarly represented.
-In total these are the six sense “doors.”
+In total these are the six sense ‘doors’.

 VEDANAS

 The vedanas define the affective quality of every instance of sense contact through each of the six sense doors.
-This affective quality – sometimes called the feeling tone of sensory contact – is experienced immediately in one of three ways: pleasant, unpleasant, or neutral.
+This affective quality – sometimes called the feeling tone of sensory contact – is experienced immediately and automatically in one of three ways: pleasant, unpleasant, or neutral.
 Neutral is often expressed as “neither pleasant nor unpleasant” to reflect a range of affective feeling that lies between pleasant and unpleasant.
-The vedanas encompass the subjective impact or the “how” of a sensory experience.
+The vedanas encompass the subjective impact or the ‘how’ of a sensory impression.

 Certainly the nearly instantaneous nature of these affective feelings was evolutionarily useful.
-If you were crouched in a hunting blind in the savannah 100,000 years ago and heard the growl of a lion, best to tap into the ‘flight’ part of the fight, flight, or freeze response and run away as fast as possible.
-But nowadays, with fewer lions waiting to pounce, we more often see these affective likes and dislikes after they become the causes for reactive emotions like frustration, distaste, fear, or excitement – if we are aware of them at all.
-Forms that have neutral feeling tone lead us to ignore aspects of our experience, overlooking things that don’t appeal to us – for example, very slow moving, atmospheric, or light music that might at best be labeled “aural wallpaper” or “furniture music.”
+If you were crouched in a hunting blind on the savannah 100,000 years ago and heard the growl of a lion, best to tap into the ‘flight’ part of the fight, flight, or freeze response and run away as fast as possible.
+But nowadays, with fewer lions waiting to pounce, we more often see likes and dislikes after they become the causes for reactive emotions like frustration, distaste, fear, or excitement – if we are aware of them at all.
+Forms that have neutral feeling tone lead us to ignore aspects of our experience, overlooking things that don’t appeal to us – for example, very slow moving, atmospheric, or light music that might at best be labeled aural wallpaper or furniture music.
 Yet all of this is part of our experience, neutral or otherwise.

 We might assume that the feeling tone of a sense contact is a property of the object: the thing we hear, the food we taste.
 When we hear particularly beautiful music it’s easy to think that beauty is an inherent property of the work.
 We’d likely conclude that everyone else would experience it in the same way; I mean, it’s a beautiful composition, right?

-Yet my taste in music may be similar to your’s, but very different than most someone else’s.
-Because of our socialization and past experiences feeling tone becomes a highly personalized response to each sense contact; a shorthand that we use to prioritize what we want more of, less of, or what we ignore.
-Since the affective qualities of experience are based on imprints from our past experience, being aware of experience’s personal and relative nature allows us to be mindful of overlaying our own values onto form such as sound or music as if these were inherent qualities of the objects.
+While my taste in music may be similar to your’s, it’s likely different than most everyone else’s.
+Because of our socialization and past experiences feeling tone becomes a highly personalized response to each sense contact.
+It’s a shorthand that we use to prioritize what we want more of, less of, or what we ignore.
+Since the affective qualities of experience are based on imprints from past experience, being aware of their personal and relative nature allows us to be mindful of overlaying our own values onto form such as sound or music or anything else as if these were inherent qualities of the objects.

-The Buddha pointed out that there are three roots that underly our unhappiness or dissatisfaction: attachment (e.g., grasping, clinging), aversion, and delusion.
-This overlaying of values to establish (i.e., reify) or reinforce inherency – here, that qualities of experience are inherent properties of the object – is a facet of the third root, delusion.
+The Buddha pointed out that there are three roots that underly our unhappiness or dissatisfaction: craving (e.g., grasping, clinging), aversion, and delusion.
+This overlaying of our values to establish (i.e., reify) or reinforce inherency – here, an assumption that qualities of experience are inherent properties of objects – is a facet of the third root, delusion.

 PERCEPTION

-Perception is the process that recognizes and labels form, such as recognizing a piano as a piano, the sound of birds, or the color blue.
+Perception is the process that recognizes, categorizes, and labels form, such as recognizing a piano as a piano, the sound of birds, or the color blue.
 Perception and the vedanas both depend on the sensory inputs of form.
 While the vedanas connote an affective feeling of an object, perception discerns the object’s features, a type of sorting that separates things from an otherwise ambiguous sensory environment.
-Perception thus provides the “what” of experience: what is heard, what is thought, what is seen, etc.
+Perception thus provides the “what” of experience: what is heard, what is thought, what is seen, etc. It too is largely automatic.

-When there is no prior percept to draw upon perception can bring other processes to bear – triggered by a pleasant or unpleasant feeling tone depending on how you characteristically respond to new or unknown things – to update the percept database by scrutinizing a novel object (grasping after and clinging to it) to discern its features for future re-cognizing.
+When there is no prior percept to draw upon perception can bring other processes to bear.
+These are enacted by a pleasant or unpleasant feeling tone depending on how we characteristically respond to new or unknown things.
+This updates the percept database by scrutinizing a novel object (directing attention and sustaining it on the object) to discern its features for future re-cognizing.
 We’ve all experienced this before.
 For example, if we hear an unfamiliar birdsong, our curiosity (pleasant or unpleasant feeling tone giving rise to grasping) leads us to dwell on it (cling) in order to distinguish its distinctive features for future use in recognition, or to look up later in an app that catalogs birdsong.
-You’ve probably noted that this process takes longer than recognition of a known birdsong.
+You’ve probably noted that this process takes longer than recognition of a known sound.

 Perception is happening while you read these words.
 At a basic level your eyes are just receiving differing amounts of light over their fields of view.
 These variations of light and dark are perceived as patterns, then as patterns corresponding to letters, then as groups of letters that comprise words.
 If what you see is interesting, the vedanas lead to (e.g., condition) grasping that makes you continue looking at the screen (clinging) until you perceive words, which are concepts.
 But there are no words on the screen in front of you, just varying amounts of light and dark.
-There is no inherent meaning in their visual patterns.
-If the words continue to interest you (pleasant feeling tone arising from their conceptual content) you’ll keep on reading (a volitional action, which we’ll investigate in the next section), and the processes continue.
+There is no inherent meaning in these visual patterns, they are merely encodings.
+If the words continue to interest you (pleasant feeling tone arising from the conceptual content we infer from these patterns) you’ll keep on reading (a volitional action, which we’ll investigate in the next section), and the processes continue.
 These are just things that happen, and they’re happening right now.

 MENTAL FORMATIONS

-The aggregate of mental formations – sometimes referred to as volitional formations or mental factors – comprise the mental imprints and activities of the mind generated in response to an object, such as grasping, clinging, aversion, intention, and association.
+The aggregate of mental formations – sometimes referred to as volitional formations or mental factors – comprise the mental imprints and activities of the mind generated in response to an object, such as grasping, clinging, aversion, and attention.
 They include processes that initiate ideation, speech, and both mental and physical action.
+In contrast to the other aggregates these factors are intentional, caused by and causing other processes.
+(If they were not intentional but purely automatic then there would be no choices, such as the choice to become free of grasping, clinging, aversion, and delusion.
+Yay, free will!)

-For example, intention arising in response to contact and grasping moves attention to a sensed object, like when you bang your toes on a curb, then subsequently (and suddenly!) become aware of the attendant sensation.
+For example, intention arising in response to contact (defined below) and grasping moves attention to a sensed object, like when you bang your toes on a curb, then subsequently (and suddenly!) become aware of the attendant sensation.
 Ideation and conceptualization provide context to experience and an impetus or opportunity to act.
-For example, we may be listening to music on a device that presents a playlist, and can choose to continue listening, skip to the next track, replay a song, or restart the playlist from the beginning.
+We may be listening to music on a device that presents a playlist, and can choose to continue listening, skip to the next track, replay a song, or restart the playlist from the beginning.
+Or we may notice two people fighting and choose to intervene.

-What puzzled me is that this movement of awareness toward the sensation of a stubbed toe occurred unconsciously.
-I didn’t instruct intention to arise and move awareness toward the toe; it just did.
+What puzzled me is that this movement of attention toward the sensation of a stubbed toe occurred unconsciously.
+I didn’t instruct intention to manifest and move attention toward the toe; it just did.
 After many months of investigation, it became clear that intention in general arises in response to any number of causes and conditions.
-To consciously cause intention to arise and move awareness to an object is merely intention responding to an idea (for example, music as a focus of awareness), an idea’s feeling tone (the sensation of hearing music is pleasant – even calming, or perhaps exciting), and grasping after something (I want to listen to this music), whereupon awareness moves to the music and you become aware of sound sensations.
+To consciously cause intention to arise and move attention to an object is merely intention responding to an idea (for example, music as a focus of experience in the present moment), an idea’s feeling tone (we recall that the sensation of hearing music is pleasant – even calming, or perhaps exciting), and grasping after something (I want to listen to this music), whereupon our attention moves to the music and we become aware of sounds.

 Working backwards from this example of “intention-ing,” recall that ideas are concepts, and as noted above concepts arise from the process of perception as well as other mental processes.
 This is happening all the time.
-The ideas that arise, the choices that are made, the actions that are taken, and their frequencies and patterns are what we commonly refer to as someone’s personality.
+The ideas that arise, the choices that are made, the actions that are taken, and their frequencies and patterns are what we commonly refer to as someone’s personality, which is comprised of habit patterns.
 This is just the day-to-day, moment-to-moment distribution and prominence of the various mental formations as they intersect and evolve.
 What we habitually intend toward becomes, for example, our taste in music.

 CONSCIOUSNESS

-In the West ‘consciousness’ conventionally denotes operation of the mind in general.
+In the West ‘consciousness’ conventionally means the operation of the mind in general.
 In the aggregate model consciousness merely refers to being conscious of something.
 Other words for consciousness in the aggregate model are bare knowing or apprehending.
-Keep these definitions in mind as you read the balance of this post.
+Keep these definitions in mind while reading the balance of this post.

-Consciousness is the simplest knowing of an object since it initially precedes perception.
+Consciousness is the simplest knowing of an object, and it initially precedes perception.
 When a sense impression arises it is conjoined in a moment of knowing referred to as contact.
 Early in my meditation practice I found myself knowing that a transient sound had occurred prior to consciously hearing or recognizing it.
-I would first notice the sound’s presence and direction.
-I would sit and observe sounds, and discovered an internal trigger and direction finder constantly noting and tracking pings in the baseboards, pops or creaks of floorboards, or the chittering of birds outside the window, all known to occur prior to actually having the experience of hearing them.
+I would first notice the sound’s presence, and also its direction.
+I would sit and observe sounds, and discovered an internal trigger and direction finder constantly noting and tracking pings in the baseboards, pops or creaks of floorboards, or the chittering of birds outside the window, all occuring prior to actually having the experience of hearing them.
 This likely reflects my long-standing interest in music, and in critically listening to it for much of my life.
-And the experience of contact, which happens all the time, demonstrates that sound contact – the arising of sound-consciousness along with sound – occurs prior to sound discrimination via perception and subsequent mental processes.
+The meditative experience of contact demonstrates that sound contact – the arising of sound-consciousness along with sound – occurs prior to sound discrimination via perception and subsequent mental processes.
 Sound is a wonderful object to explore.

 INTEGRATION